Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Background

 \subsection{Definitions and Notation}

-We consider a scalar treatment variable $A.$ Following the Neyman–Rubin causal model \citep{neyman1923applications, rubin1974estimating, holland1986statistics} and the mediation framework \citep{robins1992identifiability, pearl2001direct}, let $Y(a)$ and $Z(a)$ denote, respectively, the values of a univariate outcome and a possibly multivariate mediator that is observed if the treatment $A$ is set to value $a.$ Further, let $Y(a,z)$ denote the value of the outcome that is observed if the treatment $A$ is set to $a$ and the mediating variable is set to $z$, that is, for any $z \in \mathcal{Z}$ and $a, a^* \in \mathcal{A}$, $Y\big(a, Z(a)\big)=Y\big(a, Z(a^*)\big)=Y(a, z)$ if $Z(a)=Z(a^*)=z.$ This means that the outcome is the same regardless of the mediator being assigned or occurring as a response to the treatment.
-The observed outcome and the observed mediator are denoted by $Y $ and $Z,$ respectively.
-We make the following assumption throughout; in the causal framework, this is commonly referred to as consistency; see for example, \citet{goetghebeur2020formulating}. \begin{assumption} \mbox{} \begin{itemize} \item If $A=a$, then $ Y = Y(a) $ with probability 1 for any $a \in \mathcal{A},$ \item If $A=a$, then $ Z = Z(a)$ with probability 1 for any $a \in \mathcal{A},$ \item If $A=a$ and $Z=z$, then $Y = Y(a,z) $ with probability 1 for any $a \in \mathcal{A},$ $z \in \mathcal{Z}.$ \end{itemize} \end{assumption} We also assume in the sequel that $p(Y(a), A, Z, C)>0$ for any $a \in \mathcal{A}. $ The parameter of interest is the average causal effect of a treatment, $\theta = EY(a^*)-EY(a)$, where $EY(a)$ denotes the expectation of $Y(a).$ Let $C$ denote a set of observed pre-treatment covariates that may confound the \mbox{$A$--$Z$}, \mbox{$Z$--$Y$} or \mbox{$A$--$Y$} relationships, and let $U$ denote a set of unobserved pre-treatment covariates.
-Thus, $C$ is not allowed to be affected by $A, Z,$ and $Y$; $A$ is not allowed to be affected by $Z$ and $Y$; $Z$ is not allowed to be affected by $Y.$ The sets of possible values of the considered random variables are correspondingly denoted as $\mathcal{A, Y}, \mathcal{Z}, \mathcal{C}$ and $\mathcal{U}.$ In the sequel, we denote by $X$ the set of relevant observed covariates, for example, $X=(C,A,Z,Y)$ or $X=(C,A,Y).$ We consider an i.i.d. sample of size $n$ and we will use index $i$ to represent subjects in the sample.
+We consider a scalar treatment variable $A.$ Following the Neyman–Rubin causal model \citep{neyman1923applications, rubin1974estimating, holland1986statistics} and the mediation framework \citep{robins1992identifiability, pearl2001direct}, let $Y(a)$ and $Z(a)$ denote, respectively, the values of a univariate outcome and a possibly multivariate mediator that is observed if the treatment $A$ is set to value $a.$ The parameter of interest is the average causal effect of a treatment, $\theta = EY(a^*)-EY(a)$, where $EY(a)$ denotes the expectation of $Y(a).$ Further, let $Y(a,z)$ denote the value of the outcome that would be observed if the treatment $A$ were set to $a$ and the mediating variable were set to $z.$ Also, let $Y(a, Z(a^*))$ denote the value of $Y$ that would occur if $A$ were set to $a$ and $Z$ were set to what it would have been if $A$ were set to $a^*.$ The observed outcome and the observed mediator are denoted by $Y $ and $Z,$ respectively.
+Let $C$ and $U$ denote a set of, respectively, observed and unobserved, pre-treatment covariates that may confound the \mbox{$A$--$Z$}, \mbox{$Z$--$Y$} or \mbox{$A$--$Y$} relationships.
+Thus, $C$ is not allowed to be affected by $A, Z,$ and $Y$; $A$ is not allowed to be affected by $Z$ and $Y$; $Z$ is not allowed to be affected by $Y.$ The sets of possible values of the considered random variables are correspondingly denoted as $\mathcal{A, Y}, \mathcal{Z}, \mathcal{C}$ and $\mathcal{U}.$ We consider an i.i.d. sample of size $n$ and use index $i$ to represent subjects in the sample.